ggerganov/llama.cpp/README-sycl.md

 There are two device selection modes:

 - Single device: Use one device assigned by user.
-- Multiple devices: Detect and choose all devices which have same top Max compute units automatically.
+- Multiple devices: Automatically choose the devices with the same biggest Max compute units.

 |Device selection|Parameter|
 |-|-|